neondatabase/website/content/docs/reference/cli-auth.md

 ## Get started

-Make sure that you [install the Neon CLI](../neon-cli/get-started) first.
-Once you have done that, you can manage your Neon projects from the command line.
+Ensure that you have [installed the Neon CLI](../neon-cli/get-started).
+Once you have done that, you can use the `auth` command to connect to Neon.

 ## The `auth` command